scottw-smartsheet/tungsten-plugins/pkpublish/readme.md

 A Tungsten Replicator Filter plugin to send primary keys of replicated rows to a RabbitMQ message queue.

+__NOTE: this filter plugin is currently under relatively heavy churn, and may not work corectly.__

 # Dependencies

 The following libraries are needed to build the plugin: